-Police should work to tackle burglary and violent crimes, rather than focus on perceived offenses, a top Police chief has said.
+Police should work to tackle burglary and violent crimes, rather than focus on perceived offences, a top Police chief has said.

 Chief Constable Sara Thornton said police forces “do not have the resources to do everything”, and should not have to deal with ‘hate incidents’ where no crime has been committed.